Carburetor Rebuild FAQ

 - Do you offer unlimited after-the-job support?

-I maintain continuous email and web support for all my customers, including as mentioned above online updates as the project progresses, but also questions answered if they come up afterward, and a 100% satisfaction guarantee.
-I am not satisfied until you are.
+I maintain continuous email and web support for all my customers, including as mentioned above online updates as the project progresses, but also questions answered if they come up afterward.
 Each of my customers gets an itemized invoice of all the work done and parts rebuilt, replaced and serviced.
 Also included is a tips sheet on how to make the reinstallation of the carbs the best it can be, for example suggestions for making sure the rest of the engine is up to snuff as well.
-Finally, I offer tips on future vehicle storage.

 - Do you spend time talking with folks about their carburetors?